Katherine-Siyu-Zhang/Katherine-Siyu-Zhang.github.io/index.md

 layout: page
 ---

-# About Me
+# About Mes

 <img src="images/caihanlin.jpg" class="floatpic" width="500" height="630">

-Here is **Katherine Zhang (张思雨)**.

-I am a graduate student majoring in communication.
-My research interests are centered on the intersection of **Technology, Communication, and Society**.
+Here is **Katherine Zhang (张思雨)**.I am a graduate student majoring in Communication.My research interests are centered on the intersection of **Technology, Communication, and Society**.
 Within this interdisciplinary field, my work primarily focuses on two key areas:

+## 1. Technology and Public Discourse

-Firstly, I investigate the impact of technology on public discourse, with a specific focus on how networked publics interpret news events and how digital platforms and other new communication methods are reshaping the dynamics of public information.
+I investigate the impact of technology on public discourse, with a specific focus on how networked publics interpret news events and how digital platforms and other new communication methods are reshaping the dynamics of public information.

+## 2. Misinformation in the Age of AI

-Secondly, I am dedicated to understanding **the emerging forms of misinformation** that arise from AI technologies.
-My research examines 1) the characteristics and dissemination of visual misinformation, 2) the effects of such messages and individual perceptions, and 3) potential strategies for mitigating these issues through corrections and fact-checking messages.
+I am dedicated to understanding **the emerging forms of misinformation** that arise from AI technologies.
+My research examines:
+- The characteristics and dissemination of visual misinformation
+- The effects of such messages and individual perceptions
+- Potential strategies for mitigating these issues through corrections and fact-checking messages

-I am **theoretically-driven**.In my research, I adopt theoretical insights from cognitive theory, social psychology, and communication science.
-I apply **computional method** and **qualitative(survey and experiment) methods** to investigate above reaearch area.
+I am **theoretically-driven**.
+In my research, I adopt theoretical insights from cognitive theory, social psychology, and communication science.
+I apply **computational method** and **qualitative (survey and experiment) methods** to investigate the above research area.

+## Contact

-If you are interested in any aspect of me, I would love to chat and collaborate, please email me at - *zsyalicia@163.com*
+If you are interested in any aspect of my work, I would love to chat and collaborate.
+Please email me at [zsyalicia@163.com](mailto:zsyalicia@163.com).

-## Research Interests

-- Human interactions with Artificial Intelligence (e.g., AI chatbots/agents, algorithms).
-- Misinformation and Disinformation
-- Online Communities apply Social Networks Analysis
-- Persuasion

 ## Academic Background